gavinband/gavinband.github.io/_posts/2019-05-01-Me_versus_the_European_Genome_Phenome_Archive.md

 have to interface with each head using its own set of API endpoints.
 He just lopped them off.

 Sadly, things are more complex these days.
-Any hero(in)es planning to submit data to the [European Genome-Phenome Archive](https://ega-archive.org) (the EGA) will face a creature of obnoxious proportions.
+Any hero(in)es planning to submit data to the [European Genome-Phenome Archive](https://ega-archive.org) (the EGA) will face a creature of terrifying proportions.
 Here are some options for dealing with this:

 1. Don't bother.
 Data release is not that important.  (recommended*)